panzerdp/dmitripavlutin.com/posts/173-react-forwardref/index.md

 ### 5.3 Anonymous component

-An anonymous function doesn't have a name near the `function` keyword.
+An anonymous function doesn't have a name near `function` keyword.

 ```javascript
 import { forwardRef } from 'react'